threepointone/glamor/README.md

 - react-css comes with a `simulate()` dev helper to 'trigger' pseudo classes on specific elements. combined with hot-loading, the dx while editing styles is pretty nice.

-- (todo) styles can be statically analyzed and replaced with said data attributes, generating a much more optimal css file / js bundle
+- (todo) styles couldfurther be statically analyzed and replaced with said data attributes, generating a much more optimal css file / js bundle ([#2](https://github.com/threepointone/react-css/issues/2))

 todo